Updated: Jan 13

 Manet: Le Balcone 1868 & Portrait of Emile Zola 1868

+*The hallway gallery that runs parallel to the side galleries is a Who’s Who of Parisian artists and friends that gathered in cafes and studios.
 Gustave Caillebotte’s Floor-Scrapers, who are laboriously cleaning the floors of those magnificent new French apartments, show backbreaking work in a golden light.
 Caillebotte was not just a painter following the in footsteps of Manet; he was also the organizer of several Impressionist exhibitions and a generous patron of his fellow artists.
 In fact, the circle of modernists was small enough that they collaborated, shared studio space and stepped into each other’s paintings on a regular basis.
-The hallway gallery is a Who’s Who of Parisian artists and friends that gathered in cafes and studios.
 Frederic Bazille painted his own studio in 1870, complete with Manet (who actually painted the Bazille at the center) and Renoir, his studio-mate.

 Caillebotte, The Floor Scrapers 1875 & Bazille, Bazille's Studio 1870